Branding Design for New Businesses: From Concept to Print

 What Is Branding Design?

-• What impression should it leave?
+• What kind of impression should it leave?

-• How will it be recognized at a glance?
+• How will people recognize it quickly?

-A complete brand system typically includes:
+A solid brand system usually includes:

 • Fonts and typography rules